pendle-finance/documentation/docs/FAQ/General.md

 For Pendle, an epoch is exactly one week.
 Each epoch starts and ends at Thursday, 00:00 UTC.

-Snapshots of vePENDLE voting are taken every epoch, and non-yield rewards (e.g. $COMP, $QI tokens) are also distributed every epoch.
+Snapshots of vePENDLE voting are taken every epoch, and non-yield rewards (e.g. $CRV, $CVX tokens) are also distributed every epoch.

 ## Liquidity Provision